Dyalog/ride/docs/sample_configuration_file.md

 ## TLS Flags

 TLS flags are employed as part of the certificate checking process; they determine whether a secure client or server can connect with a peer that does not have a valid certificate.
-When `Direction` is `Connect` or `Poll`, the RIDE acts as a server; when `Direction` is `Serve`, the RIDE acts as a client.
+When `Direction` is `Connect` or `Poll`, the Ride acts as a server; when `Direction` is `Serve`, the Ride acts as a client.

 The code numbers of the TLS flags described below can be added together and passed to the `SSLValidation` field to control the certificate checking process.
 If you do not require any of these flags, then the `SSLValidation` field should be set to `0`.